World's top finishing resource since 1989

 I have used Macdermid silver based black passivation for a long time and it's very good.

-240 g/L Sodium Thiosulphate is a good post dip fixer.
+240 g/L sodium thiosulphate [affil. link to info/product on Amazon] is a good post dip fixer.

 - East Sussex, England